Selecting the Ideal Input Images

 - You’re the main subject, centered or slightly off-center.

-2. Lighting and sharpness
+2. Lighting and Sharpness

 - No heavy shadows cutting across your face.